Gittalax/Anyka-smart-dome/ROOT_ACCESS.md

 Copy this line into your product_test file:
     echo 'root:$1$ouLOV500$R5LCUppbxY40r9uLE8la61:0:0:99999:7:::' > /etc/shadow

+- This is not working with the smart cam, since the invocation of this stuff is commented out in the /usr/sbin/servcie.sh, and it have a
+ 'killall -9 telnetd' line.
+ So I had to looking for another way.
+ Anyway, the ftp server is running and we can logon with the default root:12345678 account(!!).
+ There are a security hole named /etc/jffs2/time_zone.sh.
+It called by the anyka_ipc.sh...
+ So appending the 'telnetd &' line to the end of that file, the telnet daemon will run again, with root permissions, WITHOUT asking password(!!).
+-

 ## Explanation ##

 Part of the boot process runs a bash script called /usr/sbin/servcie.sh.
 This script is responsible for starting the watchdog-servcie and main application "anyka_ipc".
 But the interesing part is this: